Beverly Mowery Cooper

-Rachel Lilly handles Chapter News and supports the editorial production process by preparing columns, proofreading, editing and loading e-newsletter content.
+Rachel Lilly handles online media and social media management, including development and implementation of strategy.
 Before joining AFCEA International, Lilly worked as a news producer for the NBC and FOX affiliates in Roanoke and as a reporter for Examiner.com and Bisnow Media.
 She graduated summa cum laude from Virginia Tech with a B.A. in Communication, specializing in electronic and print journalism, and a minor in English.
 She has an M.A. in Communication from Johns Hopkins University with a dual concentration in digital journalism and public/media relations.

 Email: Rachel Lilly